 Our next stop in our trip to the Yorkshire Dales was Ingleton, a deceptively large village surrounded by fascinating history, geography and geology.
 After using the car to explore the southwest areas around the Yorkshire Dales, we reached Ingleton and promptly got lost attempting to locate our hotel on the hilly, winding main road.
-Eventually, we arrived at the Wheatsheaf Hotel, parked the car in its free car park, and checked in for two nights.
+Eventually, we arrived at the Wheatsheaf Hotel.

-In comparison to The Lister Barn, the Wheatsheaf Hotel is nowhere near as luxury, but at £170 for a triple room for two nights, a bit of a bargain (considering a double room for one night was £120).
+In comparison to The Lister Barn, the Wheatsheaf Hotel is nowhere near as luxury.
+However, at £170 for a triple room for two nights, it was a bit of a bargain.
 All rooms are charmingly named after waterfalls on the Ingleton Waterfall Trail, and our room was Thornton Force.
 We stayed in the pub all night for a tasty dinner and a few drinks in preparation for the next day.

 Ingleton Waterfalls Trail